Remember that Pixar movie where little Riley has all these emotions running around, trying to make sense of her new world?

 - Consciously do the same exchange in your mind.
 Problems are weights that hold you down.
 Challenges are trials you can work through.

 - In that list of challenges, which ones are in your power to change?

 - You can’t control a politician.
 But you can connect with neighbors if you need to borrow food.
 Or have them shop for you when they go to the store.

 - Can’t go where you normally like to?
 Or do what you want?
 Brainstorm special activities you could try that you’ve never had time for before.

-- Worried about Mom and Dad—or you yourself—living alone?
+- Worried about Mom and Dad—or you yourself—living alone or in an assisted living facility?
 Ask another neighbor to check in each day.
 Or call via video.
 That way you can see everyone’s faces and know they’re okay.

 - This is a great time to share those history lessons with your kids, your grandkids.
 (You know: Those “Five miles.
 Uphill.
 Both ways” ones.)
 And, of course, it never hurts to remind yourself how you survived. (*wink*)

 - Finally, count your blessings.
 What are you thankful for?
 What has been sweet?
 What special moment will you want to remember tomorrow?